Northeast Collegiate Hockey Association

-The Northeast Collegiate Hockey Association (NECHA) is a non-varsity (club) college ice hockey league in the Northeast region of the United States that competes with Divisions II & III of the American Collegiate Hockey Association (ACHA).
+The Northeast Collegiate Hockey Association (NECHA) is a non-varsity (club) college ice hockey league in the Northeast region of the United States that competes with Divisions II and III of the American Collegiate Hockey Association (ACHA).
 Most NECHA member schools have varsity teams that are affiliated with the Eastern College Athletic Conference (ECAC) or the Hockey East Association and most teams receive at least partial funding from their school's athletic departments and/or student government.

 Format

-The NECHA league comprises four-year post secondary college and university teams separated into three conferences: Patriot, American, and Colonial.
+The NECHA league comprises four-year post-secondary college and university teams separated into three conferences: Patriot, American, and Colonial.
 The Patriot and American conferences compete under Division II of the ACHA and the Colonial competes under Division III.

-Each league conference consists of two divisions organized geographically by School location.
-Teams play a minimum of 10 league games during the regular season.
+Each league conference consists of two divisions organized geographically by school location.
+Teams play a minimum of ten league games during the regular season.
 Following the regular season, the NECHA league hosts their annual championship playoffs for each conference with invitations to the top teams in the regular season standings.

-Associate and Probationary Members are recognized teams but are not full-members of the league and are not eligible for the NECHA Regular Season Championship, the NECHA League Playoffs, and do not vote on actions at official league meetings.
+Associate and Probationary Members are recognized teams but are not full members of the league and are not eligible for the NECHA regular season championship, the NECHA league playoffs, and do not vote on actions at official league meetings.